JAMelendezD/TensorFlow/index.md

   <img width="600" src="./media/weights.png">
 </p>

 Now the network is ready to give an answer it takes those final weights and multiplies them with the input.
 Here is the diferences of a cat and a dog in this final step before the weights and after the weights.
+The blue dots represent the dog and the red ones the cat.

 <p align="center">
   <img width="800" src="./media/differences.png">